The FiTI International Board is the global supervisory body of the initiative. It is accountable to the FiTI Members’ Meeting.

-Board Members are elected at the FiTI Members’ Meetings by all members of the FiTI Association.
-The FiTI International Board shall reflect a multi-stalekeholder composition.
-The number of members of the FiTI International Board shall not exceed 18 and shall be equally distributed amongst representatives of the three stakeholder groups:
+Board Members are elected at the FiTI Members’ Meetings by all members of the association.
+The FiTI International Board reflects a multi-stakeholder composition.
+In accordance with the constitution of the FiTI association, the FiTI International Board comprises of the FiTI Chair and 12 voting Board Members, equally distributed among full members from the three stakeholder groups:

-- Civil Society Organizations: a total of six representatives, including international Civil Society Organizations and national/regional CSOs.
+- Civil Society Organizations: a total of four representatives.

 Each Board Member – except the Chair – may have an Alternate, who is welcome to observe meetings and substitutes for the Board Member in case of absence of the Board Member.

-The 1st FiTI International Board has been formally established during the 2nd FiTI International Conference, which took place in Bali on 27 April 2017, hosted by the Government of the Republic of Indonesia.
-To ensure stability and knowledge transfer during the transition from the conceptual phase to the implementation phase of the FiTI, it was agreed by the former FiTI International Advisory Group that the 1st FiTI International Board would be primarily recruited amongst the representatives of the FiTI International Advisory Group.
-This pragmatic approach allows sufficient time until all the parameters are in place to ensure a formal election of Board members.
+The current FiTI International Board has been formally established during the 2nd FiTI International Conference, which took place in Bali on 27 April 2017, hosted by the Government of the Republic of Indonesia.
+To ensure stability and knowledge transfer during the transition from the conceptual phase to the implementation phase of the FiTI, it was agreed by the former FiTI International Advisory Group that the 1st FiTI International Board would be primarily recruited among the representatives of the FiTI International Advisory Group.

 Mr. Philippe Michaud, Special Advisor to the Blue Economy, Republic of the Seychelles

-Mr. Abass Sylla, Director General of Public Investments and Economic Cooperation at Ministry of Economy and Finance, Islamic Republic of Mauritania
+Mr. Mohamed Salem Nany, Director General of Public Investments and Economic Cooperation at Ministry of Economy and Finance, Islamic Republic of Mauritania

 Mr. Alexander Biryukov, President, Association of Russian Ship-owners in West Africa